Accelerating Fault-Tolerant Quantum Computation with Good qLDPC Codes

 We have presented a general scheme for FTQC on qLDPC codes that combines code surgery with gate teleportation and introduces optimizations in deformed-code construction and resource-state preparation.
 Our approach achieves constant qubit overhead while significantly reducing time overhead.
-For all constant-rate qLDPC codes, the time overhead is lower than that of the GM+BFB protocol when the code distance grows faster than HGP codes; for good qLDPC codes, it reaches the $O(d^{1+o(1)})$ scaling.
-These results improve the asymptotic resource efficiency of FTQC and provide a general framework for lowering overhead in both theoretical and near-term implementations.
+For all constant-rate qLDPC codes with the code distance grows faster than HGP codes, the time overhead is lower than that of the GM+BFB protocol; for good qLDPC codes, it reaches the $O(d^{1+o(1)})$ scaling.
+These results improve the asymptotic resource efficiency of FTQC.